 You can trade NULS on Binance, Huobi, OKEX and many other big exchanges.

 Decred forked from the Bitcoin codebase when a proposal for new suite of features to be added to Bitcoin from Company 0 was rejected by the Bitcoin core team.
+It added the option of staking to go along the proof of work.

 Named btcsuite, these features became the core of the Decred project.
 Decred’s governance and consensus mechanism relies on a PoW/Proof-of-Stake (PoS) hybrid, which the project regards as a sort of “second authentication factor for consensus” by enabling coin holders to curb potential miner centralization, Decred employs a governance body called the Politeia to guide the project’s direction and fund operations from its treasury.